-Tarleton Gillespie is Principal Researcher at Microsoft Research New England, the newest permanent member of the Social Media Collective, (joining danah boyd, Nancy Baym, Kate Crawford, and Mary Gray) Microsoft Research’s team of sociologists, anthropologists, and communication & media scholars studying the impact of information technology on social and political life.
+Tarleton Gillespie is a Senior Principal Researcher at Microsoft Research New England, part of the Social Media Collective, Microsoft Research’s team of sociologists, anthropologists, and communication & media scholars studying the impact of sociotechnical systems on social and political life.
 Tarleton also retains an affiliated Associate Professor position with Cornell University, where he has been on the faculty for nearly two decades.

 His first book, Wired Shut: Copyright and the Shape of Digital Culture, (2007, MIT Press) examined the controversies around digital copyright and DRM, revealing the political, economic, legal, and cultural arrangements it required.
 It won the Outstanding Book Award for 2009 from the International Communication Association (ICA) and from the CIT division of the American Sociological Association (CITASA).
 He is the co-editor (with Pablo Boczkowski and Kirsten Foot) of Media Technologies: Essays on Communication, Materiality, and Society (MIT, 2014).
 University Press.
-He also co-founded the scholarly blog Culture Digitally, http://www.culturedigitally.org/, part of an ongoing collaboration of researchers that developed out of two NSF-funded workshops.
+He also co-founded the scholarly blog Culture Digitally, that developed out of two NSF-funded workshops.

-His research has appeared in New Media & Society; Social Media & Society; The International Journal of Communication; Information, Communication, & Society; The Information Society; Limn; and Social Studies of Science.
-His writing has appeared in Slate, Vox, Salon, the Neiman Journalism Lab, and The Atlantic online, and he has been quoted in Wired, The Washington Post, The Wall Street Journal, Quartz, BBC Radio, and NPR.
+His research has appeared in New Media & Society; Social Media & Society; The International Journal of Communication; Big Data & Society, Information, Communication, & Society; American Behavioral Scientist; The Information Society; Internet Policy Review; Limn; and Social Studies of Science.
+His writing has appeared in The Washington Post, Slate, Vox, Salon, the Neiman Journalism Lab, and The Atlantic online, and he has been quoted in Wired, The New York Times, The Wall Street Journal, Buzzfeed, BBC Radio, and NPR.

 Tarleton received his Ph.D. in Communication from the University of California, San Diego (2002); he also has a M.A. in Communication from UCSD (1997) and a B.A. with honors in English from Amherst College (1994).
 In 2011-12 he was awarded funding from the European Institutes for Advanced Study (EURIAS) to be a Residential Research Fellow at the Collegium de Lyon, at the Ecole Normale Supérieure de Lyon, France.